open-telemetry/opentelemetry-collector-contrib/exporter/prometheusremotewriteexporter/README.md

 - `max_batch_size_bytes` (default = `3000000` -> `~2.861 mb`): Maximum size of a batch of
   samples to be sent to the remote write endpoint.
 If the batch size is larger than this value, it will be split into multiple batches.
+- `protobuf_message` (default = `prometheus.WriteRequest`):
+  - Protobuf message to use when writing to the remote write endpoint.
+  - The `prometheus.WriteRequest` represents the message introduced in Remote Write 1.0, which will be deprecated eventually.
+  - The `io.prometheus.write.v2.Request` was introduced in Remote Write 2.0 and replaces the former, by improving efficiency and sending metadata, created timestamp and native histograms by default.
+  - Before changing this value, consult with your remote storage provider (or test) what message it supports.
+  - TODO mention feature flag and partial implementation

 Example: